 So we decided to learn more about Eilat.
 This beach town is literally squished between Jordan and Egypt and reminds me a little bit of the American beach towns of Panama City, FL or Myrtle Beach, SC .

 We stayed at the Caesar (Kaiser) Premier in Eilat.
 It is a solid 3.5 star hotel.
-I have rated it a 4* because our service was fantastic.
-Our room was small but very comfortable and we had a view of the swimming pool, if I would have known we could have reserved a balcony view over the Marina I would have chosen that view.
-The weather alone is reason enough to visit Eilat.
+My Google Rating is a solid 4* because our service was fantastic.
+Our room was small but very comfortable and we had a view of the swimming pool if I would have known we could have reserved a balcony view over the Marina I would have chosen that view.
+The weather in this part of Israel alone is reason enough to visit Eilat.
 80 in January from Germany was amazing.

-We paid for breakfast buffet every morning and it was A LOT of food.
-With fresh eggs, mini-quiches, fresh cucumber salads, yogurts and granolas as well as pastries and lots more.
+We paid for the breakfast buffet every morning and it was A LOT of food.
+Also, with fresh eggs, mini-quiches, fresh cucumber salads, yogurts and granolas as well as pastries and lots more.
 The service at breakfast is slow and you will have to chase someone down for coffee, but once we learned the coffee machine all was good.

-Every night in the hotel main lobby we were entertained with families laughing, playing cards and live music.
-Again, it reminded me of being at the beach in the states, where everyone is glad to be together celebrating warm weather and good times.
+Every night in the hotel main lobby we were entertained with families laughing, playing cards, and live music.
+Again, it reminded me of being at the beach in the states.
+I was not expecting this from my preconceived notions of what Israel would be like.
+Everyone was glad to be together celebrating warm weather and good times.